effectivecore/core/readme.md

 The impetus for the creation of the system was a massive degradation in the development of Open Source projects.
-If consider this situation, it's can see that the developers of such projects are people with the different skill levels and which located in different parts of the planet.
+If consider this situation, it is can see that the developers of such projects are people with the different skill levels and which located in different parts of the planet.
 Incoordination in their actions and different views on solutions in the project is only part of the problem.
-Second significant flaw — this is an extensive way to develop code in such projects as opposed to intensive, i.e. instead of creating own code, they usually take another library which it's written not clear by whom and it's not clear by where and try to combine it with a group of the same libraries, not coordinated among themselves and having redundant and not fully tested functionality.
+Second significant flaw — this is an extensive way to develop code in such projects as opposed to intensive, i.e. instead of creating own code, they usually take another library which it is written not clear by whom and it is not clear by where and try to combine it with a group of the same libraries, not coordinated among themselves and having redundant and not fully tested functionality.
 As a result, we get a set of obscure and inconsistent libraries with poorly